Pre-alpha — open source

 Moneypenny makes agents stateful

 Operations are governed before they execute.
 Static rules, behavioral limits, rate controls, all evaluated in-process.
 Denials flow back as context the agent can reason about, not silent failures.
+Everything is auditable and queryable — by you and the agent itself.

 Hybrid Retrieval